SwampPear/QEDNet/docs/abstract.md

 - proof DAG with GNN structural encoding
 - replay-buffer reinforcement learning
 - neural verifier/critic for efficient candidate selection
+- store (goal, action, outcome, proof-sketch) and sample by “learning progress” so you don’t overfit the easy wins

 # Overview
 QEDNet is a modular, verifier-in-the-loop system with the following core components:

 ## Hierarchical Planner
 - large MoE Transformer used to decompose problems into a proof sketch of goals, lemmas, and cases
+- a clean encoder that turns Lean goals/ctx into tokens the MoE really understands (pretty-print + symbols + small graph of hypotheses)

 ## Neural Proof Policy + Value Head
 - proposes next tactic/lemma and operates on formal proof states